-- Forgetfulness/memory loss

-- Impaired judgment

-- Trouble with routines

-- Lessening of initiative

-- Disorientation of time and place

-- Depression

 - Fearfulness

 - Personality change

 - Apraxia (forgetting how to use tools and equipment)

+- Lessening of initiative

+- Depression

 - Anomia (unable to come up with the right word or a person's name)

-Second Stage: As Stage 1 moves into Stage 2, there is usually a particular, significant event that helps the family (and impaired person) recognize that something is really wrong.
+Second Stage: As Stage 1 moves into Stage 2, there is usually a significant event that helps the family (and impaired person) recognize that something isn't right.
 At this time, a doctor is typically consulted to diagnose the problem.

 - Poor short-term memory

 - Wandering (searching for "home")

 - Language difficulties

 - Increased disorientation

 - Social withdrawal

 - More spontaneity, fewer inhibitions

-- Agitation and restlessness, fidgeting, pacing
+- Agitation and restlessness, fidgeting, and pacing

+- Delusions

 - Developing inability to attach meaning to sensory perceptions, i.e. taste, touch, smell, sight, hearing

 - Inability to think abstractly

 - Severe sleep disturbances and/or sleepiness

 - Convulsive seizures may develop

 - Repetitive actions and speech

 - Hallucinations

-- Delusions

 Third (Final) Stage: This stage is the terminal stage and may last for months or years.
-The individual will eventually need total personal care.
+The individual will eventually need complete personal care.
 They may no longer be able to speak or recognize their closest relatives.